Clinical Training Opportunities

 We provide outreach services including workshops, tabling events, and presentations on various topics to students, faculty, and staff at NEIU.
 Trainees are expected to offer some outreach services.
 We also provide consultation for staff and faculty to address their concerns about students.
 Most advanced trainees might have an opportunity to offer consultation services to staff and faculty.

-Timelines, Application Processes & Specific Details
+Timelines, Application Processes and Specific Details

 For specific information related to the Postdoctoral Fellowship or Psychotherapy Practicum, please visit the appropriate page: